 Your car insurance helps you pay for damage to your car.
 However, there is still general maintenance you pay for out of pocket.
 Your car insurance doesn’t pay for gasoline in your car, new windshield wipers, oil changes, or new tires – you know these are expected expenses when you own a car.
 Pet insurance is very similar.
 It helps reimburse veterinary costs for accidents and illnesses like ear infections, broken bones and cancer.
 However, expected expenses like grooming, vaccinations, flea & tick preventative are all expected costs of pet ownership, and generally pet insurance doesn’t cover routine wellness expenses.

 Say you don’t have car insurance, but accidentally get into a fender-bender one morning.
 If you purchase car insurance following your accident, they will not cover damage from the previous fender bender.
 Pet insurance is the same.
 It will not cover any pre-existing conditions your pet has.
 For example, if your pet is limping, so you go online to purchase pet insurance, the injury would be pre-existing and not eligible for coverage.

-Be sure to purchase insurance as early as possible in your pet’s life.
-Think about it this way... when you buy a car, you purchase car insurance.
-When you add a furry friend to your family, be sure you buy pet insurance to provide a financial safety net should you need it.
+You should consider buying insurance as early as possible in your pet’s life.
+Think about it this way… when you buy a car, you purchase car insurance.
+When you add a furry friend to your family, consider buying pet insurance to provide a financial safety net should you need it.